 A few weeks before I had given my six months notice of resignation from working at the centre.
 Up to then it had been my place of longest employment - just over three and a half years.
 In the new year things started happening.
 In early January I received an inheritance from my oldest aunt who had died eleven months before.
 This had happened on the day I returned from a solitary retreat staying at my friend Saul's holiday hut in the south of France.
 My dad received a large sum from the sale of her house which had been left to him as her only surviving sibling.
 During my final three months of work at the centre I managed to secure an appearance on a new popular cience program for Channel four.
 I was to be shown teaching one of the presenters how to meditate (it was Metta Bhavana) as part of a program on the effects of different activities on stress levels.
 Sadly I never got to see the show which was broadcast the following September.

-I finally left my job at the centre after working there for almost exactly four at the end of March 2006.
-After my final day of work I immediately joined a weekend retreat with the NLBC sangha held in the picturesque village of Castle Acre in Norfolk for my NLBC 'Swansong'.
+I finally left my job at the centre after working there for almost exactly four years at the end of March 2006.
+After my final day of work I immediately joined a weekend retreat with the NLBC sangha, held in the picturesque village of Castle Acre in Norfolk, for my NLBC 'Swansong'.